who we've worked with

 Aged Care Plus Supplier Audit Report

-We were engaged by humanitarian law firm Salvos Legal to prepare a supplier audit report of five key suppliers to the Salvation Army's aged care operations.
-Suppliers were evaluated against the Sedex Members Ethical Trade Audit (SMETA) methodology and assessed against the Ethical Trading Initiative (ETI) Base Code, local law and additional elements including business ethics.
+We were engaged by Salvos Legal to prepare a supplier audit report of five key suppliers to the Salvation Army's aged care operations.
+Suppliers were evaluated against the Sedex Members Ethical Trade Audit (SMETA) methodology and assessed against the ETI Base Code, local law and additional elements including business ethics.
 A comprehensive audit report was prepared and supplier systems and processes ranked according to the level of risk posed.

 St Vincent's Health Australia (SVHA) Supplier Risk Assessment

-In collaboration with our partners Mills Oakley and the Salvation Army's Freedom Partnership, we are currently undertaking human rights and modern slavery desk-top risk assessments of SVHA's top 50 suppliers of clinical goods and services.
-Suppliers will be assessed against SVHA internal policies, existing tender conditions, SMETA topic areas and the requirements of the proposed modern slavery legislation.
+In collaboration with law firm Mills Oakley, we conducted a human rights and modern slavery desk-top risk assessments of SVHA's top 50 suppliers of clinical goods and services.
+Suppliers were assessed against SVHA’s internal policies, existing tender conditions, SMETA topic areas and the requirements of the Australian Modern Slavery Act.
+Comprehensive risk assessment reports were prepared for suppliers and a detailed summary report helped SVHA map future actions for managing modern slavery risks.

 We work closely with our clients to align corporate strategies with international standards (such as ISO 26000, SA 8000 and ISO 20400) and the UN's Sustainable Development Goals (SDGs).
 Organisations that align themselves with international sustainability standards, commitments and with the SDGs have a clear roadmap regarding future policy direction at international, national and regional levels.